grainymac/IdeaBox/README.md

 * When user clicks on fliter button, filtering saved ideas.
 * When user clicks on all ideas, page switches back to showing all Ideas.
-* When a User types in the search bar, idea cards filter to show which card contains those letter.
+* When a user types in the search bar, idea cards filter to show which card contains those letter.
 * Create a more interactive and dynamic CSS.
 * Add a comment function to the idea cards to expand on the data model.